Psychological Safety and Mental Health in the Workplace

 2. Model Vulnerability as a Leader

-3. Offer Mental Health Support Services
+3. Offer Mental Health Support

-4. Train Managers on Emotional Intelligence
+4. Train Managers in Emotional Intelligence

-5. Reward Inclusive Behavior
+5. Recognize Inclusive Behavior

 Practical Use Cases: Real-World Impact